 - temporal lobe epilepsy

-Men who’ve had prostate gland surgery can also experience nerve damage that causes impotence.
+If you’ve had prostate surgery, you can also experience nerve damage, resulting in impotence.

-Long-distance bicycle riders can also experience temporary impotence.
-This is because repeated pressure on the buttocks and genitals can affect the function of the nerves.
+Long-distance bicycle riders can experience temporary impotence.
+Repeated pressure on the buttocks and genitals can affect nerve function.

 Taking certain medications can affect blood flow, which can lead to ED.
-A man should never stop taking a medicine without his doctor’s permission, even if it’s known to cause impotence.
+You should never stop taking a medication without your doctor’s permission, even if it’s known to cause impotence.

 Examples of medications known to cause impotence include:

 - beta-blockers, such as carvedilol (Coreg) and metoprolol (Lopressor)

 - chemotherapy medications